PagRank and the Reasonable Surfer Model

 - Whether the link URL embeds another URL (e.g., for server-side redirection)

-Examples of features associated with a source document might include:
+Examples of features associated with a source document under the reasonable surfer model might include:

 - The URL of the source document (or a portion of the URL of the source document);